connectivecpp/chops-net-ip/README.md

 # About

 The primary author of Chops is Cliff Green, cliffg at connectivecpp dot com.
-The primary co-author is Thurman Gillespy, thurmang at connectivecpp dot com.
+The primary co-author is Thurman Gillespy, thurmang at connectivecpp dot com, and Roxanne Agerone roxannea at connectivecpp dot com.

 Contributors include ...